Leaderboard

 2 points

-18. @CristhyneS Totally feel you.
+@CristhyneS Totally feel you.
 I feel beyond fortunate that I was able to see this very special anniversary show twice.
 When it comes to live events, especially for an artist so important to me, I always do my very best to make it happen and not pass on an opportunity to attend, because “I’ll catch them on the next tour” is never a given on my end or theirs, and I just couldn’t live with that type of regret.
 I can regret plenty of things and move on, but I’m not sure I’d be able to forgive myself if I passed on a chance to see Green Day, because every night with them is the best night of my life and having any sort of regret over them would kill me.
 I came out of this show incredibly satisfied and whole and happy and like I left things on a super high note, which is always a nice feeling.
-But I’m also sad it’s over and hope we keep getting to do this for 20 more years.
+But I’m also sad it’s over and hope we keep getting to do this for 20 more years.2 points

-19. We made the drive from Cleveland and the day was amazing.
+We made the drive from Cleveland and the day was amazing.
 I was bummed that the city patch had sold out by the time I had a chance to buy one.
 Oh well, got a bunch of other gear and memories.
 Rancid was awesome.
 Green Day, as usual, was amazing.
 The energy level the guys gave was off the hook.
 I can’t believe they went song to song to song without much of a break.l in between.
 It was an incredible show!
 Green Day till I die!
-They are the best band ever!
+They are the best band ever!2 points

-20. I managed to get tickets to this very last minute (and then spent all day yesterday driving there) and I’m so beyond grateful!
+I managed to get tickets to this very last minute (and then spent all day yesterday driving there) and I’m so beyond grateful!
 This was one of my favorite shows I’ve seen from them.
 They’re just bursting with joy every second on stage, Billie looked SO happy and like he was having so much fun just being present and interacting with people (at one point he just waved at the pit and everyone waved back lol).
 This was my second time seeing them on this tour and I felt like I was able to take it in and enjoy it so much more this time (I don’t do many concerts these days so the first show was a lot overstimulating, I think!).
 I kept thinking about how incredible it is that I’ve been watching them perform these songs for 20 years and I’ve loved it just as much every single time.
 I can remember the period I listened to American Idiot in the car with my parents on repeat as a kid and just can’t (but also can) believe this is where we are 20 years later.
 I feel very lucky I picked them to be my favorite band back then.
-Young me had excellent taste!
+Young me had excellent taste!2 points

 1 point